Go to the game's main page

 These games have an engine where you type something in a box (the game requires it to be in its internal dictionary) and then it parsers that output.

-So I decided to just give in and type clear words like 'happy' and 'sad'.
+I learned how it worked when I decided to just give in and type clear words like 'happy' and 'sad'.
 The game seemed to understand those, as well as 'despondent'.
 Given a couple of similar projects I've seen recently, I suspect that what's underneath the hood is 'sentiment analysis', where there is a database of dictionary words with a score associated to them about how positive and negative they are.
 Or not; I could be completely wrong.
 But that's what it feels like.

-The framing story has some interesting elements, but I found it hard to find a narrative thread or two outside of mimicking the lottery element of the chekhov story.
+The framing story has some interesting elements, but I found it hard to find a narrative thread or two outside of mimicking the lottery element of the Chekhov story.
 It's possible the main purpose of the sauce story is just to provide several opportunities for the stateful interaction that is mostly about reacting positively or negatively to something.

 Fun fact: the image used in the cover art is from a picture of a baby lottery held in early 1900's Paris and featured in Popular Mechanics.
 Pretty wild!